strimzi/governance/GOVERNANCE.md

 ### Component owners

 The component owners are responsible for development of a specific subproject or component within Strimzi.
-Such components might be represented by by a separate GitHub repository within the Strimzi organization (e.g. `strimzi-kafka-bridge`) or by a subdirectory in a GitHub repository (e.g. `./documentation/` in `strimzi-kafka-operator`).
+Such components might be represented by a separate GitHub repository within the Strimzi organization (e.g. `strimzi-kafka-bridge`) or by a subdirectory in a GitHub repository (e.g. `./documentation/` in `strimzi-kafka-operator`).
 The components owners are identified in the [`COMPONENT-OWNERS`](COMPONENT-OWNERS) file in this repository which also includes the component for which they are responsible.
-Additionally, each of the components will have `OWNERS` file in its root listing the owners.

-By definition, every maintainer is also owner for all components and does not have to be mentioned in the `OWNERS` list.
+By definition, every maintainer is also an owner for all components and does not have to be mentioned in the `OWNERS` list.

 #### Changes in component ownership